Commitment Devices and Habits

 Saving money, Goldstein explains, is a classic “two-selves” problem.
 Most of us have a present self that wants to consume, making it hard for the future self, which wants the present self to save.
 He described an experiment in which people were shown computer-enhanced images of themselves, aging them to appear to be 70 or 80.
 The people who looked at pictures of their future selves chose to save 50% more than those who were shown pictures of their present selves.

-While that sounds simplistic, and also not very politically correct, it seems this young man was engaging in the behavior Goldstein described.
+While that sounds simplistic, it seems this young man was engaging in the behavior Goldstein described.
 Like those would-be money-savers who looked at pictures of their future selves, he envisioned his future self arriving for his freshman year in college.
 He liked what he saw when he pictured a healthier-weight self.
 And that inspired his behavior changes.

 Another commitment device I have used effectively is thinking about catchphrases.
-As I wrote in my book, I had once heard the saying “Mind over Mattress,” which helped me get out of bed for early-morning exercise sessions when I was adopting the daily exercise habit.
+As I wrote in my book, I had once heard the saying “Mind over mattress,” which helped me get out of bed for early-morning exercise sessions when I was adopting the habit of daily.
 I have also written about the phrase “Eat the Big Frog First,” which has helped me to avoid procrastinating.

 Another commitment device I recently heard: It’s much harder to skip a workout when someone else is waiting for you.
 Planning to meet a friend at the gym at a specific time increases the chance we follow through.

-I don’t meet people at the gym, but I do participate in aerial yoga classes where advanced sign-up is usually required to avoid being shut out of the classes that often fill up.
+I don’t meet people at the gym, but I do participate in yoga and aerial yoga classes where sign-up is usually required to avoid being shut out of the classes that often fill up.
 Once I pay to sign up, it’s almost certain I will attend.

 Do you have commitment devices that have helped you maintain desired behaviors?
 Please join the conversation with your comments…